kremec/subcinema/README.md

 # subcinema

-subcinema is a home theatre video player app, optimized for Android TV It supports viewing video, audio and image media from local storage and network (SMB/Samba) shares.
+subcinema is a home theatre media player app, optimized for Android TV It supports viewing video, audio and image media from local storage and network (SMB/Samba) shares.

 ## Usage